soffes/blog/published/2012-01-27-on-managing-money/on-managing-money.markdown

 ---
-title: On Managing Money
+tags:
-categories: life
+- life
 ---

+# On Managing Money

 I generally suck at managing money.
 My usual attitude to paying for anything is "I need this, so here is the money."
 When people ask me how much things cost, I never know. ==This is stupid.==